didillysquat/VTK2022/README.md

 You will find that there is considerable documentation on the above, both as part of the tximport documentation but also with the [DESEQ2](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) program that we will use to do the differential expression analysis.

-I've created a file that contains the meta information for the samples here:
+I've created a file that contains the meta information for the samples here: `/home/VTK/bostrom/bostrom_meta.csv`.

 I generated it form [this](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA413699&o=acc_s%3Aa&s=SRR6150369,SRR6150370,SRR6150371,SRR6150372,SRR6150373,SRR6150374,SRR6150375,SRR6150376,SRR6150377,SRR6150378,SRR6150379,SRR6150380,SRR6150381,SRR6150382,SRR6150383,SRR6150384,SRR6150385,SRR6150386,SRR6150387,SRR6150388,SRR6150389).
 You'll notice that I combined the reads from the same sample.

 > **Exercise**: import your outputs from kallisto into R so that we can use DESEQ2 to analyse them.
-If you're up for the challenge, have a go at doing it yourself following the DESEQ2 documentation.
+If you're up for the challenge, have a go at doing it yourself following the [DESeq2 documentation](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#input-data).
 Else follow along with me.

 Now it's time for us to create the DESeq2 object and perform the analysis.

 The DESeq2 documentation is fantastic and I would suggest you open it up now and follow along.
 To create the first figure from the paper we'll be using some of the standard approaches in this document.
+OR WILL WE!

 > **Exercise**: Follow along with me or with the DESeq2 documentation to produce a heat map similar to the one in Bostrom et al for the HeLa cells in the different cell cycle stages.

 # Day 3: MacParland et al 2018